 - i.
 To continue to prioritise early career researchers through continuing to match-fund prestigious external fellowships and supporting essential research associate posts through research grants to Departments; - ii.
-To continue support for excellent, innovative research, particularly for projects that are hard to fund from other sources: - iii.
-To support projects seeking to get off the ground, through seed-corn funding, bridging and underwriting, to pave the way for researchers to make applications to outside funding bodies for more substantial grants; - iv.
-To make specific provision for support of strategic, larger-scale, often interdisciplinary project proposals, as part of a planned ongoing increase in the Trust's utilisation of its reserves; - v.
-To collaborate with Colleges, particularly those with smaller endowments, to further enhance the research
+To continue support for excellent, innovative research, particularly for projects that are hard to fund from other sources; - iii.
+To support projects seeking to get off the ground, through seed-corn funding, bridging and underwriting, to pave the way for researchers to make applications to outside funding bodies for more substantial grants;

-- element of their fellowships; - vi.
-To engage more directly with the early career researchers who are beneficiaries of Trust awards, by negotiating College connections for these fellows and facilitating events for their academic and social benefit: - vii.
-To restrict student support to specific programmes, currently the Newton Trust/Colleges MPhil Bursaries and the AHRC Doctoral Training Programme (DTP) in the Arts, Humanities and Social Sciences.
+- iv.
+To make specific provision for support of strategic, larger-scale, often interdisciplinary project proposals; - v.
+To collaborate with Colleges, particularly those with smaller endowments, to further enhance the research element of their fellowships; - vi.
+To engage more directly with the early career researchers who are beneficiaries of Trust awards, by negotiating College connections for these fellows and facilitating events for their academic and social benefit; - vii.
+To restrict student support to specific programmes, currently the AHRC Doctoral Training Programme (DTP) in the Arts and Humanities.